 I got these six questions from an awesome podcast called Work and Play with Nancy Ray.
 Check out the specific episode on these questions here.

-Why Should I Make Time For These Tasks
+Why Should I Time Block My Fundamental Needs

 The reason that we make sure that we do these things before we do anything else is because it absolutely reduces stress.
 It reduces my anxiety tenfold.
 There were weeks after weeks after weeks that I was looking back and saying, why is the house always a mess?
 Well, because we didn’t prioritize cleaning it.
 Why have we not had a date night in months?
 Well, because we didn’t prioritize it.
 And over and over and over again, these things that we really wanted to see happening were not happening.
 And so now we make sure that we sit down and we put them on our calendar.